mahmodghnaj/chatXo-backend/README.md

 - User Registration and Authentication: Users can register and log in to the application using their social media accounts.
 - Real-time Chat: Users can engage in real-time chat with each other, sending and receiving messages instantly.
 - Friend Management: Users can add friends to their contact list and initiate chats with them.
+- Last Seen Date: The application displays the last seen date of each user, indicating when they were last active.
+- User Status: Users' online/offline status is shown, indicating whether they are currently active or not.
+- Message Receipt: The application provides flags to indicate whether a message has been received or not.
 - Social Media Authentication: Users can authenticate using popular social media platforms such as Facebook, Google, or Twitter.
 - Secure Communication: The application ensures secure communication between users by using encryption and following best practices for data privacy and security.